D-backs manager Torey Lovullo turns to his 92-year-old mom for advice amid team's slump

 “She said throw out the analytics and trust your gut,” Lovullo said, grinning.
 “I said ’Yeah, I like that.
 I’ve been a gut manager my whole life.’”

-A season of sky-high expectations is off to a slow start for the D-backs, who have lost seven of eight heading into Friday night’s game against the Washington Nationals.
-The skid has dropped Arizona to 27-29 despite the highest projected payroll in team history.
+A season of sky-high expectations is off to a slow start for the D-backs, who have lost eight of nine following Friday night’s sloppy-at-times 9-7 loss to Washington Nationals.
+The skid has dropped Arizona to 27-30 despite the highest projected payroll in team history.

 The stretch of bad baseball has flummoxed Lovullo, the ninth-year skipper who is the franchise’s career wins leader and led the team to the World Series less than two years ago.